 For many years, banks’ IT systems have been an obstacle to digital transformation.

-The challenge is not just to continue the digital transformation (recommended by the ACPR*) but also to strengthen the resilience of their information systems, improve modularity and interoperability and take advantage of the emergence of new technologies: Artificial intelligence and blockchain technology are entering the leasing industry.
+The challenge is not just to continue the digital transformation (recommended by the ACPR*) but also to strengthen the resilience of their information systems, improve modularity and interoperability by taking advantage of the emergence of new technologies: Artificial intelligence and blockchain technology.